Skip to content

 Concurrency and fault-tolerance.
 Cowboy (Erlang’s HTTP server) efficiently handles WebSocket and SSE connections.

 Elixir runs on BEAM, which supports millions of lightweight processes (not OS threads).
 Each WebSocket/SSE connection runs in its own process, isolated and crash-safe.
-Elixir can handle thousands to millions of concurrent connections.
+Elixir can handle thousands to millions of concurrent long-lived connections.

 Elixir also supports hot code swapping, meaning you can update code without restarting WebSocket/SSE connections for zero downtime deploys.